balunist/mbp_docs2/source/usage/advanced/mbp_tasks.rst

 ~~~~~~~~~

-The  **Label Map** task will relabel components that have been moved
-within or between boards.
-The Label Map options allow you to "play around"
+The  **Label Map** task will relabel components that have been moved within or between boards.
+The Label Map
-with the font type, font size, display units.
+options allow you to "play around" with the font type, font size, display units.
 Options are available to include
 or exclude part number, component name or both.
-Sliding the size to the far left
-will remove that element of the label.
-The component labels can contain either a
+The font size range is from zero to 5cm.
+The component labels
-board~unique part # or a part name or both.
-You can slide the component label
+can contain either a board-unique part # or a part name or both.
+You can slide the component dimensions, component label
-size all the way to the left to remove them both.
+or board label size all the way to the left to remove that label type.

 .. image:: /_static/images/labelmap.png
     :width: 40 %
     :align: center

+|

 .. _mapreport-label: